alex-kcli/alex-kcli.github.io/_projects/3_project.md

     </div>
 </div>

-Game 2: Breakout, a clone of the famous breakout game with paddle and ball bouncing into bricks.
+Game 2: Breakout, a clone of the famous breakout game with paddle and ball bouncing into bricks.<br>
 Link: <a href="https://alexkcli.itch.io/breakout-copy">alexkcli.itch.io/breakout-copy</a>

 <div class="row">